SHARE OF MODEL: THE METRIC THAT REPLACES SEO RANKINGS

 Organic traffic measures visits, not outcomes.
 A company can have 50,000 monthly organic visitors and zero AI visibility.
 When a buyer asks ChatGPT "who makes the best industrial gaskets for aerospace," your traffic number is irrelevant.
 Either the model names you or it does not.

 Domain Authority has almost no correlation with AI citations.
 Research across 300,000 domains shows DA correlates with AI engine citations at r=0.18.
 That is barely above noise.
-Only 12% of URLs cited by AI models also rank in the traditional Google top 10.
-The two systems are pulling from different signals.
+Even Google decoupled from itself: the correlation between ranking in the organic top 10 and being cited in AI Overviews collapsed from roughly 94% in 2025 to 17-38% in early 2026.
+And citation overlap between AI platforms is only about 11%, so there is no single list to win anymore.
+The systems are pulling from different signals.

 Your agency sends you a report every month showing keyword positions and DA trending upward.
 Meanwhile, every buyer in your category who asks ChatGPT hears about your competitor instead of you.
 The dashboard looks great.
 The pipeline does not.